jellyfin-archive/jellyfin-docs/general/contributing/sourcetree.md

 # Source Tree

-The Jellyfin Source Tree is a maze of many projects.
+Jellyfin is a maze of clients, plugins, and other useful projects.
 These source trees can serve as an excellent tool to inform new developers about the structure of several projects.

 ### [Jellyfin Server](https://github.com/jellyfin/jellyfin)